How to Make Your OT Resume Stand Out

 More on keywords

-Below are a few examples of keywords that I found by looking at job ads.
-You can also use free keyword cloud software, such as TagCrowd, to help tease out the keywords you should use in your resume.
+Below are a few examples of keywords I found when reviewing job ads.
+You can also use free keyword cloud software, such as TagCrowd, to help tease out keywords to use in your resume.

-Equipment skills: blind/visual rehabilitation assistive technology; orthotics and adaptive/assistive equipment; Augmentative and Alternative Communication (AAC); low tech and high tech access options; alternative access tools (i.e. switches, joysticks, keyguards, specialty interfaces)…
+Equipment skills: blind/visual rehabilitation assistive technology; orthotics and adaptive/assistive equipment; Augmentative and Alternative Communication (AAC); low tech and high tech access options; alternative access tools (e.g., switches, joysticks, keyguards, specialty interfaces)…

 Other skills: Basic Life Support (BLS) certification; CPR or First Aid training; other languages spoken…